DontMash/shapez-vortex/README.md

 This project started by passion for the game [Shapez 2](https://store.steampowered.com/app/2162800/shapez_2/).
 I wanted to have a way to share visual information with other players.
 Therefore I created this project.

 The purpose of this project is to provide a suite of tools to visualize and modify data used by or generated from the game.
+You can also share content related to the game with other users.

 In the current state it provides the following features: